hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 ---

 <!-- note
-I think many people have heard the word `.mjs` in the past.
+I think many people have heard the word `.mjs` / in the past.
 Certainly, it is easy to distinguish by the extension.
-However, in the future, ESM will become the de-facto standard, so we do not want to change the extension from `.js` to `.mjs` it's not needed.
-Probably, this is something that many people wanted.
+However, in the future, ESM will become the de-facto standard, so we don't want to change the extension / from `.js` to `.mjs` / it's not needed.
+Probably, this is something that / many people wanted.
 So we looked for another solution.
 -->

 ## .mjs ?